By Chris Adams

 And beyond that, they have to contend with the old standbys: obesity, poor nutrition, environmental toxins and lack of access to health insurance and to treatment.

-For the 59 members of the Association of State Territorial Health Officials (all U.S. states, plus the District of Columbia and territories such as Guam, Puerto Rico and the U.S. Virgin Islands), the task can be daunting.
+For the 59 members of the Association of State and Territorial Health Officials (all U.S. states, plus the District of Columbia and territories such as Guam, Puerto Rico and the U.S. Virgin Islands), the task can be daunting.

 Michael Fraser, the association’s executive director, led National Press Foundation fellows through a description of the widely varying structures and missions of the nation’s state health departments.